w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 to support mixed case with hyphens.
 By choosing not to, we open trace context integration beyond http at the cost of a conventional distraction.

+## All parts of traceparent are required

+We've been discussing to make parts of `traceparent` header optional.
+One proposal we declined was to allow trace-id-only `traceparent` headers.
+The intended use was to save size for small clients (like mobile devices) initiating the call.
+Rationale for declining it was to avoid abuse and confusion.
+Suggestion on saving size is to use binary format that we want to discuss.

+Making `tarceoptions` optional doesn't save a lot, but makes specification more complicated.
+And potentially can lead to incompatible implementations which do not expect traceoptions.

 ## `tracestate`

 - The names should be human readable, but values opaque.
 Cryptic name can